 Taxis are metered, but many drivers refuse to use the meter and instead charge a much higher rate, particularly during peak hours, when it is raining or when the passenger’s destination is to or through a heavily congested area.
-Metered fares increase by regulation by 50 percent between midnight and 6 am; meters are programmed to display the higher fee automatically during these hours.
+By regulation, metered fares increase by 50 percent between midnight and 6 a.m.; meters are programmed to display the higher fee automatically during these hours.

 Sobriety Checkpoints: Please note that laws against drinking and driving are strictly enforced and carry serious penalties.
 Police operate sobriety checkpoints in many entertainment districts frequented by expatriates.
 At these checkpoints, all drivers must submit to alcohol breath tests.
 If you fail a breath test, you will be arrested.

-Driver’s License Requirements: International Driver’s Licenses (IDL) may be used for 90 days in Malaysia.
-The IDL must be obtained outside of Malaysia.
+Driver’s License Requirements: International Driving Permits (IDP) may be used for 90 days in Malaysia.
+The IDP must be obtained outside of Malaysia.
 If you are staying longer than 90 days in Malaysia, and desire a local license, the Malaysian Road Transport Department recommends contacting a local driving school to arrange all the paperwork.
 In order to obtain a local license, you will also need a valid work permit.

 Please refer to our Road Safety page for more information.
-If you would like more information about Malaysian or international driver’s licenses, you can contact the Automobile Association of Malaysia, the country’s national tourist office, and the national authority responsible for road safety.
+If you would like more information about Malaysian driver’s licenses, you can contact the Automobile Association of Malaysia.
+Also, we suggest that you visit the website of Malaysia’s national tourist office and national authority responsible for road safety.